mayrocolnago/night/README.md

 // Returns {"result":1, ...} meaning how much rows were deleted
 ```

-Using ":" for searching and "|" for `OR` conditioning
+Use ":" for searching and "|" for `OR` conditioning

 ### Dynamic Content Loading